Optimize blower & fan maintenance

 • Changes in power consumption

 Fans and blowers are frequently seen as low-value equipment due to their relatively lower cost.
-This might create a misconception that it’s more economical to replace rather than maintain equipment.
+This might create a misconception that it’s more cost effective to replace rather than maintain.

 Bearings in these fans and blowers work under high speeds and light radial loads, often in extreme temperatures or hard-to-reach places.
 Dust and grit in the airflow can accumulate on the impeller, causing imbalance in the fan, underlining the need for condition-based maintenance.